yt-dlp/yt-dlp/README.md

 * Youtube live chat (if available) is considered as a subtitle.
 Use `--sub-langs all,-live_chat` to download all subtitles except live chat.
 You can also use `--compat-options no-live-chat` to prevent live chat from downloading
 * Youtube channel URLs are automatically redirected to `/video`.
 Append a `/featured` to the URL to download only the videos in the home page.
 If the channel does not have a videos tab, we try to download the equivalent `UU` playlist instead.
 Also, `/live` URLs raise an error if there are no live videos instead of silently downloading the entire channel.
 You may use `--compat-options no-youtube-channel-redirect` to revert all these redirections
 * Unavailable videos are also listed for youtube playlists.
 Use `--compat-options no-youtube-unavailable-videos` to remove this
+* If `ffmpeg` is used as the downloader, the downloading and merging of formats happen in a single step when possible.
+Use `--compat-options no-direct-merge` to revert this

 For ease of use, a few more compat options are available:
 * `--compat-options all`: Use all compat options